Jasonzhou97/tp/docs/UserGuide.md

 ### Listing all reservations : `list`

-Shows a list of all reservations in GastroBook, sorted by date and time.
+Shows a list of all reservations in GastroBook for today and tomorrow, sorted by date and time.

 Format: `list`